17 Delicious Recipes to Help You Celebrate the Chinese New Year

 Pressure Cooker Asian Pork Cabbage Bowl

 This healthy 35-minute meal is like an egg roll in a bowl.
-The dish features tender pork cooked in a pressure cooker and served on a bed of napa cabbage with carrots, edamame, red onion, and mushrooms.
+The dish features tender pork cooked in a pressure cooker and served on a bed of Napa cabbage with carrots, edamame, red onion, and mushrooms.
 Top it off with your favorite Asian-inspired salad dressing, or eat this delicious Chinese New Year side on its own.

 Chicken Lo Mein

 Chicken lo mein is a Chinese food dish that's hard to rival—thankfully, we found a recipe that's better than takeout for your New Year's party.
 Marinate chicken strips in our savory soy sauce mixture, cook your favorite veggies in a classic sesame sauce, and combine those ingredients with Chinese egg noodles for a much-improved version of the classic recipe.
 To try other variations of our Chinese lo mein, we have easy substitution steps for beef or shrimp.
+Whichever variation you make, serve the dish with colorful reusable chopsticks ($13 for a 4-pack, World Market).

 Chicken and Broccoli Stir-Fry

 This 30-minute Chinese dinner will have guests baffled that you actually made it from scratch.
 Cook broccoli florets alongside sweet yellow pepper until they are crispy-tender.
 Once the veggies are cooked (no more than five minutes), switch to the chicken.
 Whip up our six-ingredient stir-fry sauce and cook the chicken bites in it.
 Combine the Chinese chicken and veggies, and serve this speedy dish over steamed rice.
+To speed up dinner, make the rice in an electric rice cooker ($20, Target) while you prepare the stir-fry.

 Spring Green Fried Rice